usaid-cs/yesterday-i-learned/random.md

 1. [Vegetables low in pesticides](https://www.ewg.org/foodnews/list.php) include corn, cabbage, onions, and cauliflower.
 Vegetables high in pesticides include celery, spinach, tomatoes, and cucumbers.
 1. Ride sharing services do not attract families of four (because normal sedans can comfortably fit three passengers, not four).
 1. UDP packets get dropped when ["socket send/receive buffers"](http://jvns.ca/blog/2016/08/24/find-out-where-youre-dropping-packets/) between two computers (e.g. routers, including the two computers) get full.
 You can tweak `sysctl` to configure the size of these buffers, so you can lose more / not lose so much.
-1. Bars in Ontario may only serve beer after 11am.
-1. New Hamburg is west of Kitchener.
 1. Gummy bears, rather than gummy any other animal, were [first invented in Germany](http://www.reddit.com/r/askhistorians/comments/539r6k/_/).
 1. In social situations, [people gauge how drunk they should be based on how drunk there peers are](http://www.reddit.com/r/science/comments/5318ph/_/d7p4bba?context=1000).
 Therefore, all patrons should play the game were if one person is late to the table, everyone should pretend to be hammered when he/she arrives, so he/she will overdrink.
 1. Parchment is made from animal skin.